-Use Prayer and Faith to Combat Worry and Anxiety
+How to Use Prayer and Faith to Combat Worry and Anxiety

 Has Your Worry Outgrown Your Faith?

-Learn to Replace Worry with Faith
+Replace Worry With Faith and Works

 Following are ten very big worries that trouble a lot of people.
 Some of these were once among my very own favorites, in the past, before I learned to replace them with faith.
 With each worry, I’ve included Scripture that might help someone who has adopted the worry:

 1. The Future - A lot of people worry about tomorrow before today even arrives.
 They worry about what "could happen," when nothing has actually happened to even suggest that a terrible something they are imagining might actually happen (I've known people who profess to be Christians who look to horoscopes and fortune tellers to put their minds at ease about the future!).
 Worry over anything that has not yet happened, or that may or may not happen, I believe, is a useless waste of time.
 Why not replace worry and foreboding about possible negative outcomes, or about what the future might hold for you, with faith, prayer and joyful expectation about what God has already promised you?
 And what about what you can do today to change your life, your situation, or your circumstances?
 (Read in Proverbs 12:25, “An anxious heart weighs a man down, but a kind word cheers him up.”
 Also, read Philippians 4:6-7, which says, “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God;and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”